 By default, environment variables are matched by name.
 However, if the pattern includes an equal sign ('='), both the variables name and value must match.
-For example, an old-style (pre-shellshock) bash shell function could be matched as follows:
+For example, a bash shell function could be matched as follows:

-env\keep += "my\func=()\"
+env\keep += "BASH\FUNC\my\func%%=()\"

-Without the "=()\" suffix, this would not match, as old-style bash shell functions are not preserved by default.
+Without the "=()\" suffix, this would not match, as bash shell functions are not preserved by default.

-The complete list of environment variables that sudo allows or denies is contained in the output of "sudo -V" when run as root.
-Please note that this list varies based on the operating system sudo is running on.
+The complete list of environment variables that are preserved or removed, as modified by global Defaults parameters in sudoers, is displayed when sudo is run by root with the -V option.
+Please note that the list of environment variables to remove varies based on the operating system sudo is running on.